juhuntenburg/laminar_python/README.md

-# laminar_python
+# Python tools for laminar analysis of the cortical sheet in Python.

-Tools for laminar analysis of the cortical sheet in Python.
-Most modules are Python versions of [CBS Tools](https://www.nitrc.org/projects/cbs-tools/)
+This repository contains Python versions of several modules of [CBS Tools](https://www.nitrc.org/projects/cbs-tools/) that are useful for laminar analysis.
+[1,2]

-## How to use this repo
+### How to use laminar_python

 1. Clone this repository